stuartofmt/DuetMonitor/README.md

 nohup python3 ./DuetMonitor.py -port 8090 &
 ```

-On windows things are slightly different - note the use of pythonw
+On Windows things are slightly different - note the use of pythonw
 which will run python in the background (tested with python 3.9)

 Note the use of pythonw and the output files to check if everything was successful